WalletConnect/walletconnect-docs/quick-start/dapps/client.md

 ## JSON-RPC Payloads

-Once the session has been succesfull then you can start making JSON-RPC requests to be approved and signed by the wallet
+Once the session has been successful then you can start making JSON-RPC requests to be approved and signed by the wallet

 ```js
 const result = await client.request({